Diet & Nutrition

 The man in front of me at the grocery store stood there with a gallon of honey in his arms.
 As he got to the front counter he told the checker, “My doctor told me to cut back on the sugar, so I switched to honey.”
 He proceeded to tell the checker that he goes through about one gallon per month and how he now puts honey into his coffee.
 Little diabetes problem, you know.”
 Not exactly the best sugar substitute for diabetes!

-In addition to throwing off the body’s homeostasis, excess sugar may result in a number of other significant consequences.
+Just Like Sugar–sugar substitute: In addition to throwing off the body’s homeostasis, excess sugar may result in a number of other significant consequences.
 The following is a listing of some of sugar’s metabolic consequences from a variety of medical journals and other scientific publications.
 I like the list.

 “Have you ever tried these?”
 She asked.
 “Well, no, I don’t have ulcers, but I do try anything I send home with cats as they won’t tolerate much and you have to be particular with what you sent home with them.”
 “Well, you are going to try one now.”
 She said assertively as she opened the bottle and whipped out one of those stinky little pills.
 I popped one into my mouth and chewed.
 “Woof!”
 I said, as I made a dash to the sink to wash my mouth out.
 “I had NO idea!”

-I think this is a good product.
+I think Stevia is a good herb.
 I actually bought a Stevia plant from a local nursery here in Zone 5 for my herb patch.
 It’s an annual plant and grows quite well.
 You harvest the leaves just as the flowers bloom, dry them, and then use them in teas, or crumble them up and use them in cooking.
 I don’t know yet how to use it in baking, but when you can’t have sugar. . .you probably shouldn’t be eating baked goods anyway!

 I emailed asking how it was processed and got this reply: “Suchero comes from the nutritious sap of organic Cocos nucifera trees.
 The sap, oyster white liquid, is collected and heated to let the water content evaporate until Suchero granules are formed.
 The Suchero granules are further dried in convection ovens to achieve an equilibrium moisture level, then cooled and packed ready for shipment.
 Our process is 100% natural and organic – no additives, no artificial flavoring, no coloring, no preservatives and no chemicals.
 Suchero is unbleached, unfiltered and unrefined”.